 In August 2020, the FASB issued ASU 2020-06, "Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40)."
-This ASU reduces the number of accounting models for convertible debt instruments and convertible preferred stock.
-As well as amend the guidance for the derivatives scope exception for contracts in an entity's own equity to reduce form-over-substance-based accounting conclusions.
+This ASU reduces the number of accounting models for convertible debt instruments and convertible preferred stock, as well as amend the guidance for the derivatives scope exception for contracts in an entity's own equity to reduce form-over-substance-based accounting conclusions.
 In addition, this ASU improves and amends the related EPS guidance.
-This standard becomes effective for the Company on July 1, 2022, including interim periods within those fiscal years.
+This standard is effective for the Company on July 1, 2024, including interim periods within those fiscal years.
 Adoption is either a modified retrospective method or a fully retrospective method of transition.
-The Company is currently assessing the impact the new guidance will have on our consolidated financial statements.
+The Company does not expect the adoption of this standard to have a material impact on the consolidated financial statements.